WeWork, former CEO Adam Neumann accused of pregnancy discrimination

 In a complaint filed with the federal Equal Employment Opportunity Commission, Medina Bardhi said she began suffering discrimination soon after telling Neumann that she was pregnant with her first child in 2016.

-She said in the complaint that she had been hesitant to tell him early in her pregnancy, but was forced to do so because of his smoking marijuana on the flights, potentially exposing her unborn child to secondhand smoke.
+She said in the complaint that she had been hesitant to tell him early in her pregnancy, but was forced to do so because of his habit of smoking marijuana on chartered flights, potentially exposing her unborn child to secondhand smoke.

 Bardhi said she was fired about six months after giving birth to her second child and just weeks after raising concerns about discrimination in connection with her pregnancy and maternity leave.

-The pattern repeated itself when she became pregnant in 2018, had a child and took maternity leave again, according to Bardhi's complaint.
+The pattern repeated itself when she became pregnant again in 2018, had a child and took maternity leave, according to Bardhi's complaint.
 She was fired on Oct.
-2, about a week after Neumann stepped down as WeWork's chief executive, and was told that her role had been eliminated, according to the complaint.
+2, about a week after Neumann stepped down as WeWork's chief executive, and told that her role had been eliminated, according to the complaint.

-WeWork is already facing other complaints of discrimination, including a lawsuit by a former senior vice president, Lisa Bridges, who says the company tried to force her out when she presented evidence that it compensated men better than women.

-Neumann agreed to resign as CEO and give up majority voting control of the company in September after SoftBank Group Corp9984.Tand other shareholders turned on him over a plunge in the company's estimated valuation ahead of a planned initial public offering.

 ((Brendan.Pierson@thomsonreuters.com; 646-223-6017 (desk); 646-306-0235 (cell);))